stormpath/stormpath-documentation/source/auth_n.rst

 #.
 Next, enter in a name and (optionally) a description, then set the Directory's status to "Enabled".

 #.
-For both the "SAML SSO Login Url" and "SAML SSO Logout Url" fields, you will enter in the URL gathered in step 1.4 above.
+For both the "SAML SSO Login Url" and "SAML SSO Logout Url" fields, you will enter in the URL gathered in step 2.2 above.

 #.
-For the "SAML X.509 Signing Cert" field, paste in the text content from the IdP certificate you downloaded in step 1.1.
+For the "SAML X.509 Signing Cert" field, paste in the text content from the IdP certificate you created in step 2.1.

 #.
 Finally, select "RSA-SHA256" as the "SAML Request Signature Algorithm".